natmegsweden/NatMEG_Wiki/Read-split-files-into-FieldTrip.md

-# Read split files into FieldTrip
 Sometimes data recordings are split into several files, wither because the recording was started and stopped during data acquisition, or because the 2 GB maximum file size of FIF means that long recording sessions are split over several files.
-When you read data into fieldtrip, you then need to merge the split files into one data file for further processing and correct the samples so that the files align.
+When you read data into FieldTrip, you then need to merge the split files into one data file for further processing and correct the samples so that the files align.
 There are several ways you can achieve this.

 ## A) Read all files, concatenate, and then create trials
 Manually correct sample info by reading the header and events with `ft_read_header` and `ft_read_event`.